Ruud

 28 Jul 2006

-We recall how the Reds have fared in the first game of every league season since 1992.
+We recall how the Reds have started every season since 1992.